pglass/how-do-i-locust/README.md

 ```

 This will call `do_thing` exactly once when you press the start button.
 If
-you're running locust in master/slave mode, then
+you're running locust in master/worker mode, then
-`locust.events.locust_start_hatching` fires only on slaves, and
+`locust.events.locust_start_hatching` fires only on workers, and
 `locust.events.master_start_hatching` fires only on the master.

 3. *At user spawn time*: You can do per-user setup in two places.
 Locust will